AndiKleini/Training.HighViscosityFood/README.md

 ## The background story

-Like in any other software project, a small backgroundstory of involved developers can be related.
+Like in any other software project, a small backgroundstory of involved developers is related.

 ### The first (basic) version